davidallenby/I-Can-Angular/README.md

 * To run in dev mode: `ng serve`

 ## Testing
-Unfortunately I didn't get enough time to investigate writing more in-depth automated tests.
-You can use the following commands to run tests:
 * Unit tests `ng test`
 * e2e tests `ng e2e`